 Once the search committee membership selects a candidate for the University leadership position, the Chair of the search committee will arrange for the preparation and submission of the following documentation:

-A brief letter of recommendation signed by the search Chair explaining the Named Chair is tied to a leadership position and the search process undergone for the leadership position (submitted preferably in PDF format).
+A letter of recommendation signed by the search Chair explaining the Named Chair is tied to a leadership position and the search process undergone for the leadership position (submitted preferably in PDF format).
+A brief rationale of the candidate’s scholarly achievements and why this candidate was selected should be included in the letter.

+Candidate’s up-to-date CV

 Draft Named Chair appointment letter using the “Template Letter of Initial Appointment / Reappointment” (see "Appointment Letter" below).

 First appointment term